artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 Overview
 --------

-The following table lists all help topics on installing Archivematica for various intended uses and host environments.
+The following table lists various ways to install and use Archivematica.
 Further down the page, you will find more detailed information about new installations and advanced installation options.